amit-bansil/expensa/README.md

-# expensa
+# Expensa

-an email robot for tracking receipts and tax documents
+An email robot for tracking receipts and tax documents.